rock-art123/chat-on-web/README.en.md

 The Electron client is configured through the `electron/conf.json` file, with main configuration items including server address, etc.

 #### Minimum Window Size
-The client has been set with a minimum width of 800px and a minimum height of 600px to ensure a good user experience.
+The client has set a minimum width of 800px and a minimum height of 600px to ensure a good user experience.

 ### Web Development Environment